facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 There are many choices for financial advice.
 Why should I work with you?

-There are many great financial advisors out there!
+There are many great advisors out there!
 You should talk with several to understand their 1) philosophy, 2) areas of expertise, and 3) fee structure.
-I am a fee-only advisor, who emphasizes advice-centric, comprehensive planning (as opposed to managing assets).
+I am a Certified Financial Planner® and fee-only advisor, who emphasizes advice-centric, comprehensive planning (as opposed to managing assets).
 This means I focus on helping align a client's financial decisions with their personal goals and values.
 I bring a lifetime of business and financial training and experience – including from the school of hard knocks.
 See my bio here.
 Finally, as a fee-only firm, New Phase Financial's pricing is transparent and based solely on services I provide to you – regardless of how much you own or owe.

 Who do you typically work with?